 EV3 basics course.
 Color Sensor.
-Tasks (part 6)
+Stop on third line without Wait block (part 3)

 Tasks on using the LEGO EV3 Mindstorms Color sensor.
 Quite fun and useful for different STEM classes or just to get to know the sensor.